sap-tutorials/sap-build-apps/tutorials/build-apps-cap-service/build-apps-cap-service.md

     ![Alt text](4-create-data-model6.jpg)

-    Click the checkmark ☑️ to save the changes and close the editor by clicking the top-right **X**.
+    Close the editor by clicking the top-right **X**.

-4. Add relationship between the entities by selecting the **Mitigations** entity, and clicking – and holding down – the **Relationship** icon.
+4. Add relationship between the entities by selecting the **Mitigations** entity, and clicking the **Relationship** icon.

+    This will create an arrow for you to indicate the other entity with which to form a relationship.

     ![Mitigations relationsip](4-create-relationship.jpg)

-    Drag the icon and drop it on the **Risks** entity.
+    Drag the icon and drop it on the **Risks** entity, and click.

     ![Risks relationsip](4-create-relationship2.jpg)